Everything you need to know about the Georgia presidential recount

 That’s because under Georgia law, the losing candidate can request a recount of the results if the margin is less than 0.5 percent of votes cast.
 But that request can come only after the statewide results are certified, which can come only after this audit is done.
 If Trump requests a recount of the final results, election officials would then re-scan the hand-verified ballots.

-Election experts have said that recounting the presidential votes likely would not change the outcome because recounts do not typically change the results by more than a few hundred votes.
+Election experts have said that recounting the presidential votes probably would not change the outcome because recounts do not typically change the results by more than a few hundred votes.
 Biden holds a margin of about 14,000 over Trump.

 What’s the timeline?
 Who’s paying for it?